1. | List Post

 Readers love link round-up posts as well, as they expose your readers to new and interesting sites or authors.

 Twitter and Facebook now enable the opportunity to embed tweets or facebook posts right into your blog.
-So what better way to connect what you blog about with your social media stream than integrating both right into your post?
+This is an easy way to connect what you blog about with your social media stream and share the results right into your post.

 5. | Controversial Viewpoint Post